 Seasonal Fresh Fruit Salad

 - Wash your citrus and follow the directions in the post for how to segment them, catching all of the juices over a bowl.

-- When ready to serve the salad, peel and slice the banana, rinse and dry the berries, and combine gently with the citrus.
-Chill and serve as soon as possible.
+- When ready to serve the salad, peel and slice the banana, rinse and dry the berries and combine gently with the citrus.
+Chill briefly if desired and serve as soon as possible.